Liad Elmaliach

-Liad Elmaliach (ליעד אלמליח; born 21 February 1989) is an Israeli footballer who plays for Hapoel Karmiel.
+Liad Elmaliach (ליעד אלמליח; born 21 February 1989) is an Israeli former footballer.

 Career

 Elmaliach is a homegrown player of Maccabi Haifa, where captained the young team.
 In 2009, he was promoted to the senior team.

 He was loaned to Hapoel Acre for the 2009–10 season.
 He made his debut against his home team, Maccabi Haifa and even scored a goal, but couldn't prevent a 1–2 defeat.
 He continued playing for Hapoel in the following campaign, amassing a total of 51 appearances and three goals for the club.

 On 3 January 2011, Elmaliach signed a contract with the Polish club Podbeskidzie Bielsko-Biała; he left the club on 4 July 2012.